jonwhittlestone/words/_posts/2021-09-15-team-leading-dos-and-donts.md

 As we know Software Development is not just about technical problem solving, but the human factors involved when delivering a product at scale.

-Trust, Humility and Respect are the core principles of Brian Fitzpatrick's dos and don'ts.
 From an essay in _Software Engineering at Google_, Brian Fitzpatrick discusses engineering management patterns and anti-patterns.
 At it's core are the values of Trust, Humility and Respect.

 I've analysed and summarised below.